Spring 2012 CS341 Syllabus

 Com Port Driver Software and Introduction to MP5 .ppt

-Final's Week - Final Exam: Covering the Entire Course
+Final's Week - Optional Final Exam: Covering the Entire Course

 Machine Projects